-In the North, where lantana is treated as an annual, it is popular in hanging baskets, in which its lively flowers grace many a porch or patio.
+In the North, where lantana is treated as an annual, it is popular in hanging baskets and other container gardens, in which its lively flowers grace many a porch or patio space.
 Not only is lantana an invasive shrub in warmer areas (where it is not annual), however, but it is also toxic.

 - The plant is contained, so it is less likely to spread.

 - It is located at a height where your dog will not be able to reach it.

 Shrubs, along with trees and hardscape, help supply a "backbone" for the yard.
 Any good list of shrubs will offer a glimpse into some of the possibilities these workhorses of the landscape provide.
 But several shrubs are plants poisonous to dogs, including the following:

 - Mountain laurel (Kalmia latifolia)

 - Burning bush (Euonymus alata)

 - Boxwood (Buxus)